 In the quarter-finals against Morocco, Ronaldo was again on the bench, but this time Portugal lost 0-1.
 In both matches, the former Man Utd striker came on in the second half.
 Coach Santos was later fired by the Portuguese Football Federation (FPF), despite having led the Iberian team to Euro 2016 and Nations League 2019.

-Santos stressed that Ronaldo's benching against Switzerland was a strategic decision and stemmed from the striker's difficult second half of 2022, both professionally and personally.
-He recalled the incident in which Ronaldo lost his newborn son Angel, missed the pre-season and was often on the bench when he returned to Man Utd.
-Therefore, Santos believes that Ronaldo is not in good form and lacks rhythm and has tried to integrate him into the squad in pre-World Cup friendlies and group stage matches.
+Santos stressed that leaving Ronaldo on the bench against Switzerland was a strategic decision and stemmed from the striker having a difficult second half of 2022, both professionally and personally.
+He recalled the incident of Ronaldo losing his newborn son Angel, then missing the pre-season and often being on the bench when returning to Man Utd.
+Therefore, Santos believes that Ronaldo is not in good form, lacks rhythm and has tried to integrate him into the squad in pre-World Cup friendlies and group stage matches.

 The former Portugal coach emphasized that if he had to decide again now, he would still leave Ronaldo on the bench because he thought this was the best tactical decision.
 Santos said the coaching staff had discussed this issue thoroughly and agreed that the team played well against Switzerland so they did not want to change in the next match against Morocco.

-Coach Santos walked past Ronaldo on the bench during Portugal's 6-1 win over Switzerland in the round of 16 of the 2022 World Cup.
+Coach Santos walked past Ronaldo on the bench during Portugal's 6-1 win over Switzerland in the 2022 World Cup round of 16.
 Photo: Reuters

 "This is not an easy decision.
-Including personal issues, emotions and other issues, because Ronaldo has a lot of weight.
-But first of all I have to think about the team," the 69-year-old coach emphasized.
+Including personal, emotional and other issues, because Ronaldo has a lot of weight.
+But first of all, I have to think about the team," the 69-year-old coach emphasized.
 "But my trust in Ronaldo has not changed.
 Ronaldo can come on the field at any time and change the game.
 If we win against Morocco, Ronaldo can start in the next match against France."

 When asked about Ronaldo's reaction, Santos revealed: "On the morning before the match, when I announced and explained that Ronaldo would be on the bench, he misunderstood.
 I understand his reaction.
 I mentioned that it was a difficult time, and it felt like I as a friend abandoned my best friend.
 But my feelings are still the same.
 The relationship is still the same, I still see Ronaldo as a son or a brother.
 I know it hurts, but that's life."